doodspav/atomics/README.md

 ## Examples

 ### Incorrect
-The following example has a data race.
-It is not correct, and `a`'s value will not equal `total` at the end.
+The following example has a data race (`a`is modified from multiple threads).
+The program is not correct, and `a`'s value will not equal `total` at the end.
 ```python
 from threading import Thread